 In an HVAC cable, electric field distribution depends on capacitances, which are dominated by permittivity of the insulation material that is stable with temperature.
 A specified is therefore not required when testing such cables.
 By contrast, field distribution in an HVDC cable is determined by resistivity of the insulation material, which varies greatly with temperature.
 This results in the need to control temperature difference, during thermal stresses represented by the load cycle in a test.
 In operation, an HVDC cable also experiences SI/LI overvoltage, which is superimposed onto the DC service voltage.
 As such, to properly simulate an in-service condition, superimposing a switching surge and a lightning transient onto the operating DC voltage is a standard requirement.

-This edited 2017 contribution to INMR by Hong He and W. Sloot of KEMA Labs in the Netherlands described a test circuit with two separate test systems – a DC generator and an impulse generator, connected with a test cable system located between the two.
-The test cable system consists of three pieces of 50 m XLPE HVDC cable assembled with two outdoor terminations and two joints.
-One major complexity from this arrangement is preventing damage to each test system due to presence of the other.
-Therefore, a sphere gap is installed to block DC voltage from the impulse generator with a damping impedance set to protect the DC generator from very fast transients.
+This edited past contribution to INMR by Hong He and W. Sloot of KEMA Labs in the Netherlands described a test circuit with two separate test systems – a DC generator and an impulse generator, connected with a test cable system located between the two.
+The test cable system consisted of three pieces of 50 m HVDC XLPE cable assembled with two outdoor terminations and two joints.
+One major complexity from this arrangement was preventing damage to each test system due to presence of the other.
+Therefore, a sphere gap was installed to block DC voltage from the impulse generator with a damping impedance set to protect the DC generator from very fast transients.

 Thermal Physical Model